Myanmar monastery attack kills 22 as conflicting accounts emerge of alleged massacre - Local News 8

 ‘Terror campaign’

-The junta’s coup toppled the government of civilian leader Aung San Suu Kyi who is now in jail.
+The junta’s coup toppled the government of democratically elected civilian leader Aung San Suu Kyi, who was later sentenced to 33 years in jail following a string of secretive and highly-politicized proceedings.

 Aung Myo Min, spokesman for the National Unity Government that represents the ousted civilian leadership, called the latest attack in Nan Nein village “a terror campaign” and said the country was in the “worst situation” right now.